watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 So again, this is a beta demo on a testnet.
 If there was volume between these pairs, I might have more to share.
 But let's look at the user interface in this state, because it gives us a great time to review what you might need to do in case an order was pending.
 As you know, any exchange is basically zero-sum.
 For there to be buyers, there needs to be sellers.

-If you're new to using DEXs, it's not uncommon for a desired SWAP to take time for there to be sufficient interest in your order to complete.
-It might be worth considering how you are going to handle a SWAP if that happens.
+If you're new to using DEXs, it's not uncommon for a desired trade to take time for there to be sufficient interest in your order to complete.
+It might be worth considering how you are going to handle a trade if that happens.
 So let's look at that while we're here...

 ### See the pending transaction